Terror Train: Remake

-A remake of Terror Train, set on Halloween, was produced by Tubi and Canadian production company Incendo Productions.
+A remake of Terror Train, set on Halloween, was produced by Tubi and Canadian company Incendo Productions.
 It was also shot in Montreal and was released on Tubi's streaming platform on October 21, 2022.
 The film was produced by Graham Ludlow and Kaleigh Kavanagh, directed by Philippe Gagnon, and written by Ian Carpenter and Aaron Martin.
 Included in the cast are Robyn Alomar as Alana, Tim Rozon as the magician, and Mary Walsh as Carne.
-The remake scored 20% on Rotten Tomatoes, receiving seven negative ratings and one positive one from film critics.
-But Robyn Alomar was praised for her breakout performance.
-The sequel Terror Train 2 was released on Tubi just two months later.
+According to Lê of Bloody Disgusting, Terror Train (2022) is very faithful to the original film, reusing many of the same situations, costumes, and character names, though the later film is more violent.
+The remake debuted at No. 1 on Tubi and became the platform's most popular title on Halloween 2022.
+The remake scored 8% on review aggregator Rotten Tomatoes, based on 12 reviews.
+Lê felt Terror Train (2022) is suitable only for audiences unfamiliar with the original.